Life Insurance Underwriting Risks

 Life Insurance Risk Management

 Reinsurance is used to limit the amount of individual mortality and disability risks.
-The Board of Directors annually determines the maximum amount of risk to be retained on the company’s own account, which for Mandatum Life is EUR 1.5 million per insured.
+The Board of Directors annually approves the Reinsurance Policy and determines the maximum amount of risk to be retained on the company’s own account, which for Mandatum Life is EUR 1.5 million per insured.
 To mitigate the effects of possible catastrophes, Mandatum Life participates in the catastrophe reinsurance bought jointly by Finnish life insurance companies.